2020 United States House of Representatives elections: Republican seats held by Republicans

+Crossover seats

+This is a list of congressional seats that voted for one party in the 2020 presidential election and another in the 2020 House elections.

+Democratic

+Seven districts were won by Donald Trump in the presidential election and Democrats in the House elections:

+Republican

+Nine districts were won by Joe Biden in the presidential election and Republicans in the House elections:

 Closest races

 Seventy-seven races were decided by 10% or lower.

 Election ratings

 Special elections

 There were five special elections in 2020 to the 116th United States Congress, listed here by date and district.